 Practicum Educational Credit:

 Our Practicum Program is a professional development opportunity.
 Participants can receive university course credit for completing the practicum (such as APBI 496 at the University of British Columbia), or it can fulfill the practicum requirement for various environmental or animal health programs.
-Or, participants can register for a certificate course in wildlife rehabilitation training through the International Wildlife Rehabilitation Council.
+Alternatively, participants can register for a certificate course in wildlife rehabilitation training through the International Wildlife Rehabilitation Council (IWRC).

 - Completed Practicum Application Form (PDF)

-- Three references (at least one former employer)
+- Two references (at least one from former employer)